duoshock/UM-70/Assembly Guide.md

 <img src="images/StandOff_B.jpg" width="400">
 </a>

-Secure the standoffs to the plate with the washers and M2 screws.
+Secure the standoffs to the plate with washers and M2 screws.

 <a href="images/Switch_B.jpg">
 <img src="images/Switch_B.jpg" width="400">